Mamma Mia! (film): Sequel

 Mamma Mia!
-Here We Go Again was announced on May 19, 2017, with a planned release date of July 20, 2018.
+Here We Go Again was announced on May 19, 2017, and premiered on July 18, 2018.
 It was written and directed by Ol Parker.
 It was announced that Seyfried, Cooper, Streep, Firth and Brosnan would be returning.
 In July 2017, Lily James was confirmed to portray young Donna.
 The film took almost five months to film and was released in London and Sweden on July 16, 2018, and was released worldwide on July 20, 2018.
 The film was a commercial success and made $402 million worldwide with a $75 million budget.
 Reviews were generally positive, with critics praising the performances and musical numbers.
 The film was released digitally on October 9, 2018, and on DVD on October 23, 2018.
 It held the top spot on the charts for the week ending November 3, 2018.